LoopKit/loopdocs/docs/nightscout/remote-overrides.md

    **Answer**: No. When you set a remote override in *Nightscout*, it starts immediately and lasts for the duration programmed for that override in the *Loop* app.
 You can only set an override in advance using the *Loop* app.

 ## Warnings for Remote Commands

+!!! important "Minimum Versions: &nbsp;<span translate="no">Loop 3</span> and &nbsp;<span translate="no">**Nightscout 14.2.6**</span>"
+    If your Nightscout version does not meet that minimum requirement, remote commands **might** be accepted but if they are, the time for the commands is always the current time.
+In other words, Carbs in the Past or Future might be accepted, but would be entered at the current time on the looper's phone.

 !!! danger "**Duplicate Delivery Risk**"
     We want to highlight a very important risk before you get started.